nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 # December 8
 * Kriti worked on results + discussion of ISA
-* Irina worked on results ....
+* Irina worked on methods for dataset retrieval, QIIME2 processing
 * .... idk write what you did

 # December 9
 * Amy worked on figure legends
 * Amy wrote draft abstract
 * Amy imported introduction and added
+* Irina worked on results + discussion for CMA
+* Irina worked on future directions

 # December 10
 * Everyone revised the manuscript
+* Irina connected the manuscript to Zotero and added references
 * Hansel rewrote abstract